yaydede/Yigit_Aydede/index.md

 I teach my quantitative courses by using mostly R.  In each course, simulation exercises are required.
 I provide my simulations in four languages: **R, C++, Python**, and **Stata**.
 All these scripts will be available soon in these repositories here.
 In Econometrics, the focus is on "causality" based on replications of major papers/methods, while I teach forecasing and prediction in other courses.

 - MBAN 5506 Machine Learning & AI
-- MFIN 6603 Applied Statistics and Data Analysis.
+- MFIN 6603 Applied Statistics and Data Analysis
-- MFIN 6609 Econometrics and Business Forecasting.
+- MFIN 6609 Econometrics and Business Forecasting
-- ECON 4403 Econometrics.
+- ECON 4403 Econometrics
 - ECON 4838 [Introduction to Applied Machine Learning with R.](https://raw.githack.com/yaydede/Teaching/main/Syllabus20.pdf)
-- ECON 3302 Mathematical Economics.
+- ECON 3302 Mathematical Economics
 - MAEC 6848 Machine Learning in Economics

 Details are coming soon...